Program overview

 Featured Experiences

-The Social Service Worker – Gerontology program offers several unique experiences that enhance learning and professional development:
+The Social Service Worker – Gerontology program includes several unique features that enhance the learning experience:

 Career Options

-Graduates of the Social Service Worker – Gerontology program can pursue a variety of rewarding career paths in Canada.
-Here are some potential job options:
+Graduates of the Social Service Worker – Gerontology program can pursue a variety of rewarding career paths in Canada, including:

-• Adult Program/Recreation Assistant: Facilitate recreational activities and programs for older adults, promoting social engagement and well-being.
+• Adult Program/Recreation Assistant: Facilitate recreational activities for older adults, promoting engagement and well-being.

-• Case Worker: Provide support and resources to individuals and families, helping them navigate social services and access necessary care.
+• Case Worker: Provide support and resources to individuals and families, helping them navigate social services.

-• Community Outreach Worker: Engage with the community to promote services and programs for older adults, fostering connections and support networks.
+• Community Outreach Worker: Connect with community members to promote services and resources available for older adults.

-• Family Resource Worker: Assist families in accessing resources and support services, ensuring they have the tools needed to care for their loved ones.
+• Family Resource Worker: Assist families in accessing support services and resources for their elderly relatives.

-• Hospice Worker: Provide compassionate care and support to individuals in hospice settings, focusing on comfort and quality of life during end-of-life care.
+• Hospice Worker: Provide compassionate care and support to individuals in hospice settings, focusing on end-of-life care.

-• Social Service Worker: Work in various settings to support older adults, advocating for their needs and ensuring they receive appropriate services.
+• Social Service Worker: Work in various settings to support older adults and their families, advocating for their needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.